 The names of legendary growers like Kangativa and Moonunit are uttered in hushed reverence by certain sectors of the Australian cultivation community.
 Many of the potent sativas favored by Kangativa tower to heights of more than 18 feet in the Australian climate.

 Afghanistan’s Hindu Kush mountain range eventually ended up lending its name—and its dizzying heights— to the Kush family of cannabis strains.

 This hashish-loving nation has been growing potent indicas for generations.
-Many experts, in fact, consider Afghanistan to be the mother source of all indica strains.
+Many experts consider Afghanistan to be the mother source of all Indica strains.

 If you’ve ever enjoyed the multitude of Afghan hashes, or flower strains like Afgoo, Black Afghan, or Afghani Kush, you have some idea of the ancient psychoactive expertise of these mountain dwellers.

 The practical and tolerant Dutch were wise enough to create the modern world’s first cannabis tourist destination: Amsterdam, with its famous “coffee shops” where tourists can toke out on hash and flowers right at their tables.

 Dutch breeders, for at least 40 years now, have been widely acknowledged as among the best in the world when it comes to creating new genetic masterpieces of cannabis.